AI Assisted analysis is here. Discover the latest updates! Check Now

 Remember that the sales path for your product is not necessarily the one you designed.
 If you want to sell more, find out how your customers want to buy.

 Is there only one path leading to the destination?
 Highly unlikely.
 That is why it is best to check the entire context first and then take a closer look at the places where we see “drops”.
 You can do that with a bit of help of conversion rate optimization tools.
-With their help you can est different scenarios.
+With their help you can test different scenarios.
 And remember, don’t stop at just one.
 Your task is to narrow down the analysis to one goal and study individual places/ events in the project in detail.

 Let’s see an example of a conversion scheme analysis.